U.S. eliminated from World Cup after 3-1 loss to Netherlands

 "I think it's kind of what has made our team so special, is the resiliency that we have, that competitive spirit that every team before us has had," he said.

-Netherlands' Memphis Depay and Daley Blind scored in the first half and Denzel Dumfries added a late goal.
+Defensive lapses gave the Dutch a treat as Memphis Depay scored in the 10th minute and Daley Blind in first-half stoppage time.

-Second-half substitute Haji Wright cut the U.S. deficit to 2-1 in the 76th minute when Christian Pulisic's cross hit his trailing foot and popped over goalkeeper Andries Noppert and into the net.
-But Dumfries, who assisted on the first two goals, scored on a volley in the 81st.
+U.S. hope revived when Pulisic's cross hit the trailing foot of second-half substitute Haji Wright and popped over goalkeeper Andries Noppert and into the net in the 76th.
+But Denzel Dumfries, named after actor Denzel Washington, scored on a volley in the 81st after assisting on the first two goals.

-Pulisic, playing four days after getting hurt during his game-winning goal against Iran, had a chance to put the United States ahead in the third minute but Noppert, playing in only his fourth international match, blocked his point-blank shot.
-With the Americans seeking an equalizing goal, Noppert dived to stop Tim Weah's 25-yard effort in the 42nd.
+"The American public should be optimistic," said Gregg Berhalter, the first person to play for and coach the U.S. team at a World Cup.
+"When you look at the way we wanted to play and did play, it should be positive."

 The crowd of 44,846 was well back from the field at renovated Khalifa International Stadium, which has an athletics track and was more subdued than the raucous spectators for the match against Iran.